 By Ursula Wolfe-Rocca

-Recently, with the possibility of Special Counsel Robert Mueller III subpoenaing President Trump in the headlines, I found myself discussing the Russian hacking allegations with my U.S. History class.
-Having just finished our Cold War unit, my students were much less concerned about Russia tampering with U.S. elections than they were about the historical amnesia regarding the past meddling of the U.S. government.
-Max said: “Why is the media making such a big deal about this?
-What the Russians are accused of is nothing compared to what the U.S. did in Cuba.”
+My 11th-grade U.S. history students and I were coming to the end of our unit on the Cold War in 2016 when news broke of Russian meddling in the U.S. presidential election.
+As we discussed news articles about the reported foreign interference, my students were incredulous: “Why is the media making such a big deal about this?
+What the Russians are being accused of is nothing compared to what the U.S. did in Cuba!”
 Sarah added, “I mean I know it’s bad to have the Russians hacking us, but it’s not like anyone died.
 In Congo, the leader was killed.”

 In the days following the original revelations of Russian hacking, some journalists sought to remind readers of the United States’ own sordid past of foreign meddling.
 CNN, for example, ran a piece by Chilean author Ariel Dorfman about the U.S. role in overthrowing the democratically elected Chilean leader Salvador Allende in 1973.
 Dorfman’s readers could be forgiven if they did not recognize Allende’s name.
 They might never have heard of these either: Patrice Lumumba, Mohammad Mossadegh, Jacobo Arbenz.
 In many U.S. history textbooks, these leaders, all of whom were overthrown with the help (and sometimes at the direction) of the U.S. government, are mentioned only in passing, if at all.